When to hire a fractional CTO: 8 signals

 Direct answer

-When to hire a fractional CTO: 8 specific signals that your technology decisions are costing you revenue.
-Real examples from SMEs who waited too long.
+When to hire a fractional CTO: 8 specific signals that your technology decisions are quietly costing you revenue, and how fast the role pays back.

-When to hire a fractional CTO is the question founders usually ask after they have already needed one for six months.
+Most founders ask when to hire a fractional CTO about six months after they actually needed one.
 The signals are not subtle.
 They show up in the revenue number, the cost stack, the developer conversations, and the investor meetings.
-The problem is that most founders interpret these signals as product problems or team problems rather than technology leadership problems.
+The trouble is that founders read them as product problems or team problems, when they are technology leadership problems in disguise.

 Signal 1: You are making technology decisions you are not qualified to make

 Every week a non-technical founder in a technology-dependent business makes calls they are not positioned to make well.
 Which database.
 Which SaaS tool.
 Whether to build or buy.
 How to structure the API.
 Whether to hire a developer or an agency.
-These decisions compound.
-The wrong architecture choice in month three creates £50k of debt by month twelve.
+These decisions compound quietly.
+The wrong architecture choice in month three can create £50k of rework by month twelve, and you will not see it coming because nothing breaks until the load arrives.

 A fractional CTO takes these calls off your plate.
-Not as an advisor who gives you options.
-As the person who makes the decision and owns the outcome.
+Not as an advisor who hands you three options and a shrug, but as the person who makes the decision, writes down the reasoning, and owns the result.
+That ownership is the difference between guidance and leadership.

 Signal 2: Your developer costs keep growing but the product feels less stable

-This is one of the most common patterns in SMEs that have scaled a technical team without senior oversight.
+This is one of the most common patterns in SMEs that scaled a technical team without senior oversight.
 More developers are added, more features are built, and somehow the product is buggier, slower, and harder to change than it was with a smaller team.
-The root cause is almost always architectural: the team is building on a foundation that was set incorrectly in the early stages and every new feature is making the problem worse.
+The root cause is almost always architectural.
+The team is building on a foundation that was set incorrectly in the early days, and every new feature makes the problem worse rather than better.

-A fractional CTO audits the architecture in month one and establishes the correct foundation.
-Many operators we have worked with had at least one architectural decision that was actively creating instability before the engagement started.
+A fractional CTO audits the architecture in month one and sets the correct foundation.
+Many operators we have worked with had at least one architectural decision actively creating instability before the engagement even started.
+Fixing it early is cheap.
+Fixing it after two years of building on top of it is not.

 Signal 3: You are paying for tools that do not talk to each other

-The average 12-person SME pays for 23 software subscriptions worth £3,000 to £5,000 per month.
+The average 12-person SME pays for around 23 software subscriptions worth £3,000 to £5,000 per month.
 Half of them overlap.
-None of them talk to each other properly because nobody made the data architecture decision that would connect them.
-The result is manual data entry sessions, CSV exports, and team members doing jobs that should take five minutes in three hours.
+None of them talk to each other properly, because nobody ever made the data architecture decision that would connect them.
+The result is manual data entry sessions, CSV exports, and team members spending three hours on a job that should take five minutes.

 A fractional CTO audit finds this overlap in week one.
-The SaaS rationalisation alone typically covers the fractional CTO fee for the first two quarters.
+The subscription cleanup alone typically covers the fractional CTO fee for the first two quarters, before a single new system is built.
+That is the cheapest return in the engagement, and it is sitting in your billing dashboard right now.

-Signal 4: You are about to raise a round and investors are asking technical questions you cannot answer
+Signal 4: Investors are asking technical questions you cannot answer

 Investors doing due diligence on a technology-dependent business ask about your stack, your architecture, your security posture, your scalability story, and your technical team.
-If you are a non-technical founder, you cannot answer these questions with confidence.
+If you are a non-technical founder, you cannot answer these questions with confidence, and a hesitant answer reads as a risk.
 A fractional CTO prepares the technical documentation, fills the gaps before the diligence call, and sits in the investor meetings as the technical lead.

-The alternative is going into a £2m raise with a shaky answer to "how does your data infrastructure scale when you are 10x your current volume."
-That conversation ends early.
+The alternative is walking into a £2m raise with a shaky answer to "how does your data infrastructure scale at 10x your current volume."
+That conversation tends to end early, and the term sheet with it.

-Signal 5: You have built three versions of the same feature
+Signal 5: You have built the same feature three times

-Building the same feature three times is a reliable signal that no one set the architecture correctly before the first build.
-Each rebuild wastes developer time, delays the roadmap, and compounds the technical debt.
-A fractional CTO sets the architecture once, correctly, and the developer builds in the right direction from day one.
+Building the same feature three times is a reliable signal that nobody set the architecture before the first build.
+Each rebuild burns developer time, pushes the roadmap back, and stacks more technical debt on a foundation that was never load-bearing in the first place.
+A fractional CTO sets the architecture once, correctly, so the developer builds in the right direction from day one and the second rebuild never happens.

-The developer who built version one of your product is often an excellent builder who is not positioned to architect version three.
-At some scale, every technical team needs senior oversight that sits above the team and sees the architectural implications of the decisions being made.
-A fractional CTO provides that oversight without requiring a full-time hire.
+The developer who built version one of your product is often an excellent builder who is not the right person to architect version three.
+At a certain scale, every technical team needs oversight that sits above it and can see the architectural consequences of the decisions being made day to day.
+A fractional CTO provides that senior view without forcing a full-time hire, and without sidelining the developer who got you here.

-Signal 7: You are choosing between three SaaS tools and no one can make the call
+Signal 7: You are choosing between three SaaS tools and nobody can make the call

-Build-versus-buy decisions, vendor selection, and tool rationalisation all require someone with a full view of the architecture, the cost model, and the maintenance burden.
-When this decision lands on the founder's desk, it either gets delayed indefinitely or gets made poorly because the relevant context is missing.
+Build-versus-buy decisions, vendor selection, and tool rationalisation all need someone with a full view of the architecture, the cost model, and the maintenance burden.
+When the decision lands on the founder's desk, it either stalls indefinitely or gets made badly because the context that should inform it is missing.

 A fractional CTO makes the call.
-One recommendation, with the reasoning.
-Not three options for the founder to evaluate.
+One recommendation, with the reasoning attached.
+Not three options handed back to the founder to evaluate in the evening, which is how these decisions get postponed for another quarter.

-Signal 8: You are losing clients or missing opportunities because your technology cannot keep up
+Signal 8: You are losing clients because your technology cannot keep up

-Revenue loss attributable to technology is the clearest signal of all.
+Revenue loss you can trace to technology is the clearest signal of all.
 Bookings lost because the confirmation email system is broken.
 Leads lost because the CRM enrichment pipeline does not run reliably.
-Clients leaving because the product performance is poor.
-All of these are technology leadership failures, and all of them are fixable with a fractional CTO in the room.
+Clients leaving because the product is slow.
+Each is a technology leadership failure, and each is fixable with someone senior in the room who can connect the broken pipeline to the lost revenue and prioritize accordingly.

 How fast does it pay back?